Any director who has registered for their music group to attend the festival, knows about these deadlines dates:

 - Provide all trip payment deadlines, and the consequences if those deadlines are not met.
 (For example, most directors will not refund any prior payments when a trip commitment is broken for any reason).

 Hopefully, you have at least established payment deadlines that allow you to meet the festival’s deadline.
-If not, you need to go back to your students and adults and explain you overlooked your payment deadlines, and things must change for them.
+If not, you need to go back to your students and adults and explain you overlooked your deadlines, and as a result, things must change for them.